freseco/pyerir/README.md

 - [--debug] shows debug information in console.
 - [--ircodes] Shows windows to ger new IR codes.
 They'll be saved in 'remoteIR.json' file.

-*by default, it will try to open tdt.m3u
+*by default, it will try to open one of the these three options in **config.py** file:
+- m3u file name.
+I has to be in the same path of the pyerir.py script.
+- m3u url.
+- Xtream code(not implemented yet).

+In this file, you can setting those options.

 ## Remote control